-For Manufacturers and WRC Teams 2 gearbox and differential assemblies per car will be sealed on the first rally of each link.
+For Manufacturers and WRC Teams, 2 gearbox and differential assemblies per car will be sealed on the first rally of each link.
 Only these units must be used on the linked rallies.
-If 2 gearbox and differential assemblies have been used on the first rally of a link (and/or second rally of a link in case of link of 3 rallies), only once per season, 2 different gearbox and differential assemblies may be sealed without incurring a penalty.
-(Manufacturers and/or WRC Teams must inform the FIA before pre-event scrutineering of the second or third rally of the link).
+If 2 gearbox and differential assemblies have been used on the first rally of a link (and/or second rally of a link in case of a link of 3 rallies and/or third rally of a link in case of a link of 4 rallies), only once per season, 2 different gearbox and differential assemblies may be sealed without incurring a penalty (Manufacturers and/or WRC Teams must inform the FIA before pre-rally scrutineering of the second or third rally of the link).